thunderseethe/thunderseethe.github.io/content/posts/function-application-grow-a-spine.md

 Indexed Types](https://www.cs.tufts.edu/~nr/cs257/archive/neel-krishnaswami/bidirectional-gadt.pdf)

 It's always neat to see when disparate work converges on the same solution out of a set of shared constraints.
-Finally, there's also a great talk that covers the idea if you'd rather learn in video format:
+There's also a great talk that covers the idea:

   * [Type inference for application spines](https://youtu.be/suktIDmFAbk?si=5jo7OI6hUhQSX5pd)